 - Birth certificates, passports and other primary identification documents

 - Social Security cards

 - Utility bills

 Whether you use a safe or a safe deposit box, (or for convenient access, scan them into a password-protected, encrypted thumb drive, and then put them into a safe or safe deposit box) you need to secure anything and everything containing your PII so that it can’t be used against you.

 And while you’re in the process of securing sensitive documents and valuables, take a moment to call your insurance agent.
 Ask if your policies protect you in the event of an identity theft and if that coverage includes access to a full service identity theft resolution organization.
 If it isn’t a perk, add it.
 The cost of this type of endorsement is relatively small for the peace of mind that can come with it — which is priceless.

 If you heed this advice, you’re helping to better protect yourself from the ravages of identity theft — minimizing your risk of exposure and managing the damage.
 But there is a middle step you need to take.

 Where to Go From Here

-You must adopt a culture of monitoring, like reviewing your bank and credit accounts on a daily basis, checking your credit reports for free at least once a year at AnnualCreditReport.com, coming to sites like Credit.com for a free overview of your credit, as well as two free scores which are updated monthly, signing up for free transactional monitoring programs offered by financial institutions and credit card issuers, as well as more sophisticated forms of credit and fraud monitoring which you can purchase from credit reporting agencies and third-party resellers.
+You must adopt a culture of monitoring, like reviewing your bank and credit accounts on a daily basis, checking your credit reports for free at least once a year at AnnualCreditReport.com, coming to sites like Credit.com for a free overview of your credit, as well as two free scores which are updated every 14 days, signing up for free transactional monitoring programs offered by financial institutions and credit card issuers, as well as more sophisticated forms of credit and fraud monitoring which you can purchase from credit reporting agencies and third-party resellers.